 “I’m Here”: A Fictional Halloween Story

 Essence was going to be an angel for Halloween.
 She had several costumes this year, some for parties that happened on other days preceding.
-Her mother had hesitated to buy more than one, worrying it might be excessive and that people would judge her as a mother.
-But she bought more, for her little girl,… Continue reading “I’m Here”: A Fictional Halloween Story
+Her mother had hesitated to buy more than one costume, worrying this might be excessive.
+But she bought more, for her little girl, who was deeply loved.
+One costume was a… Continue reading “I’m Here”: A Fictional Halloween Story

 Dumb Supper

 The veil is thin, October, and I am surrounded by mist.
 I can sometimes feel droplets, the atmosphere is cool and blurry.
 My awareness vacillates, I can be here or somewhere else.
 Susanna’s death, now years ago, pushed me toward an edge which became my home.
 Life/death, death/life, this blurry line is home.
-This is… Continue reading Dumb Supper
+My… Continue reading Dumb Supper

 I Have Covid-19, Don’t Panic